pelagia123/todo-list-tutorial/add-items.md

 # \#12: 📌Add items

 We want to add items to our list.
 With Angular, we can do this easily and see the item added immediately.
-We will do this from within the `input-button-unit` component we've created before.
+We will do this from within the `input-button-unit` component we created earlier.
 We'll change it so when hitting the Enter key or clicking the submit button, the value of the input box will become the title of the new item, and the new item will be added to the list.

 But we don't want the `input-button-unit` component to be responsible for adding a new item to the list.
 We want it to have minimal responsibility, and **delegate the action to its parent component**.
 One of the advantages of this approach is that this component will be reusable, and can be attached to a different action in different situations.